Gaelmare/WaterFlasks/README.md

 *   The iron flask requires burlap to repair.
 *   Fluid level in the iron flask is shown by a bar in the center of the item.

+### Red Steel Flask

+*   Recipe includes silk and an unfinished flask which is forged out of a red steel sheet.
+*   The red steel flask has the same capacity as the iron flask.
+*   The red steel flask does not break.
+*   Fluid level in the red steel flask is shown by a bar in the center of the item.

 Known issues:

 *   Filling flasks consumes the source block